-This report was prepared by the Swedish Refugee Law Center under the lead of Martin Nyman with contributions from Tomas Alvarsson, Anna-Pia Beier, Johannes Björhn, Johanna Hilding, Leticia Mendez, Karl Nilsson and Siri Sandin at the Swedish Refugee Law Center, and edited by ECRE.
+This report was prepared by the Swedish Refugee Law Center under the lead of Siri Sandin with contributions from Tomas Alvarsson, Anna-Pia Beier, Saloa Rubil, Louise Dane and Karl Nilsson at the Swedish Refugee Law Center, and edited by ECRE.
 The Annex on Temporary Protection in Sweden was authored by Karl Nilsson at the Swedish Refugee Law Center.

-The first report and first three updates were compiled by George Joseph, Director of National and Migration Department, Caritas Sweden and Michael Williams of the Swedish Network of Refugee Support Groups (FARR), and edited by ECRE.
+The first report and first three updates were compiled by George Joseph, Director of National and Migration Department, Caritas Sweden and Michael Williams of the Swedish Network of Refugee Support Groups (FARR) and edited by ECRE.
 The 2016, 2017 and 2018 updates were prepared by Michael Williams of FARR and Lisa Hallstedt.
 The 2019 update was prepared by Martin Nyman and Peter Varga of the Swedish Refugee Law Center.
 The 2020 update was prepared by Martin Nyman at the Swedish Refugee Law Center.
 The 2021 update was prepared by the Swedish Refugee Law Center under the lead of Martin Nyman with contributions from Tomas Alvarsson, Anna-Pia Beier, Johannes Björhn, Elin Jakobsson, Sara Jonsson, Linnea Midtsian and Karl Nilsson.
+The 2022 update was prepared by the Swedish Refugee Law Center under the lead of Martin Nyman with contributions from Tomas Alvarsson, Anna-Pia Beier, Johannes Björhn, Louise Dane, Johanna Hilding, Leticia Mendez, Karl Nilsson and Siri Sandin at the Swedish Refugee Law Center, and edited by ECRE.
+The Annex on Temporary Protection in Sweden was authored by Karl Nilsson at the Swedish Refugee Law Center.